 Never taken a drawing class before?
 Feel rusty or simply lack confidence?
 This course is designed for you.
 Beginning with a simple contour, you will use line to discover a variety of shapes, from the still life to the figure.

 This class is designed for students who enjoy observational drawing but are new to or struggle with the transition into painting.

 Open to students of all levels, this course is designed for students who enjoy working intuitively and wish to use drawing to jumpstart their creativity.The goal of this four week course is to work expressively, try new things and embrace the playful side of art-making.

 Introduction to Color Theory: A Workshop

 The course considers theory and science of color perception from Renaissance painters, 18th century through the impressionists and significant contributions of Bauhaus theorists.

 Painting with Water-Based Media

-This five-day workshop enables student of all levels who love to paint an opportunity to become familiar with the three most popular water media
+This six-day workshop enables student of all levels who love to paint an opportunity to become familiar with the three most popular water media

 Creating a lifelike, expressive portrait is a major challenge even for the most experienced artist, from emotion to gesture to getting a likeness.